-The challenges of dealing with the Covid-19 virus were much reduced during the year, following two years of significant disruption to operations.
+The challenges of dealing with the Covid-19 virus continued to reduce this year, following years of significant disruption to operations.
 There were no national lockdowns during the period and covid measures were gradually phased out during the year.

-The main impact was raised absence levels of staff and students as Covid-19 was still prevalent nationally.
+The main impact was raised absence levels of staff and students as Covid-19 was still prevalent nationally, along with the impact of the pandemic on student and staff wellbeing and education.